michaelnordmeyer/jekyll-theme-nix/README.md

 - Dark mode, because we want to be respectful
 - Posts
 - Pages, including custom error pages
-- No visible authors, categories, or tags
+- No visible authors, categories, or tags on posts and pages
 - No header or footer
 - No pagination for the home page
 - A feed.xml containing an Atom feed, but no JSON or outdated RSS feeds
-- A sitemap.xml, because search engines should index us
+- A sitemap.xml, because search engines should index us properly
 - No semantic info like Open Graph, Twitter cards, or JSON-LD, but inline Microdata

 ## Minutiae